 Agency Affected: Department of Homeland Security

 Comments: Since 2016, DHS has issued several reports on VWP countries to Congress that have addressed several of the overdue reports identified in GAO-16-498, but some gaps remain.
-In April 2017, DHS reported plans to deliver additional reports in 2017 to address these gaps.
+In June 2018, DHS reported plans to deliver additional reports to address these gaps.
 In its initial response, DHS reported that the department had taken steps to ensure timely reporting to Congress and committed to providing Congress with advance notification of any delays in delivering future reports.
 As of December 2018, DHS reported undertaking a strategic review of the reporting process to better distribute the workload and adding staff in the Visa Waiver Program Office.
 To fully address this recommendation, DHS needs to issue reports to Congress on VWP countries that have not been covered within the last two years.
 GAO will continue to monitor DHS efforts.

 Recommendation: To strengthen DHS's ability to fulfill legislative requirements for the VWP and protect the security of the United States and its citizens, the Secretary of Homeland Security should take steps to improve DHS's timeliness in reporting to Congress, within the statutory time frame, the department's determination of whether each VWP country should continue participating in the program and any effects of the country's participation on U.S. law enforcement and security interests.